About the Series

 The Indigenous Cultural Safety (ICS) Learning Series is a webinar series focused on Indigenous cultural safety.

-It was developed by PHSA Indigenous Health, and is guided by an Advisory Circle of Indigenous and non-Indigenous leaders from across Canada.
+It is guided by an Advisory Circle of Indigenous and non-Indigenous leaders from across Canada.

 The ICS Learning Series is designed to provide a provincial, national and international platform to address a broad range of issues related to the ways in which Indigenous people experience and intersect with systems (i.e., healthcare, justice, education, and child welfare).
 While promoting interesting and relevant dialogue, the Series encourages critical thinking by bringing people together to consider social justice issues and engage in critical enquiry.
 The webinars are interactive by design and provide a much-needed space to address and navigate the complex nature of Indigenous specific racism and discrimination while also promoting advocacy and empowerment.